Meet The Grantmaking School Instructors

 - Member, Council on Foundations Annual Community Foundation Conference in Chicago (1997).

-Before joining Kresge in 2008, Caroline served for five years as a program officer at Lumina Foundation for Education in Indianapolis, where she worked to create college opportunities for low-income, minority, and first generation students and to help them complete their postsecondary degrees successfully.
+Before joining Kresge in 2008, Caroline served for five years as a program officer at the Lumina Foundation in Indianapolis where she worked to create opportunities for low-income, minority and first-generation students to enter college and complete their undergraduate degrees.

-A graduate of the University of Virginia, Caroline holds a master’s degree in philanthropic studies and a certificate in nonprofit management from the Center on Philanthropy at Indiana University.
-She currently serves on the Grantmakers for Education Program Committee and the Independent Sector Public Policy Committee.
-Previously, she served on the Council on Foundations’ NextGen Advisory Group and chaired the Emerging Practitioners in Philanthropy National Board of Advisors.
+A graduate of the University of Virginia, Caroline holds a master’s degree in philanthropic studies and a certificate in nonprofit management from the Lilly Family School of Philanthropy at Indiana University.
+She is an instructor for The Grantmaking School at Grand Valley State University, previously chaired the Emerging Practitioners in Philanthropy National Board of Advisors, and currently serves on the boards of the Council of Michigan Foundations and Grantmakers for Education.

 Lynn Alvarez, J.D., draws on her expertise as a senior program officer and law professor to provide an intensive and comprehensive training program to officers and other program staff.